-With today’s pressures to reduce time to market and costs, testing tools are a means to improve productivity.
-An alternative to commercial testing tools is open source software, developed by voluntary efforts of communities of individual programmers and large companies, and is openly published for use at no charge.
 With the growth of open source software over the past decade, open source covers the entire testing lifecycle — test management, functional automation, acceptance testing, continuous integration, defect management, and performance testing.
-Tools such as Selenium, Cucumber, FitNesse, Jenkins, Bugzilla.
+Tools such as Selenium, Cucumber, FitNesse, Hudson, Bugzilla.
 TestLink, Load UI are available along with over a hundred open source functionality testing tools and over fifty performance testing tools.
-Come hear the distinguished panel of thought leaders share their perspectives on open source software as they address questions such as: - What are the advantages, myths and shortcomings of open source?
+Come hear the distinguished panel of thought leaders share their perspectives on open source software as they address questions such as:

 - How does open source support mobile apps testing?